Sbdk24/real-state-data-warehouse/README.md

    *  `pip install requests`
    *  `pip install python-dotenv`

+For postgres manipulation with python we'll use `pip install psycopg2`, I'm currently working on my localhost, nevertheless if you're using some other server, go ahead and change my server configuartion on `median_mode.py`.

 ### PostgreSQL:
 - Mac users: The easiest way to start working with postgreSQL on Mac is to install [Postgres.app]().